privacyguides/privacyguides.org/docs/about/criteria.md

 We apply these priorities when considering new recommendations:

 - **Secure**: Tools should follow security best-practices wherever applicable.
-- **Source Availability**: Open-source projects are generally preferred over equivalent proprietary alternatives.
+- **Source Availability**: Open source projects are generally preferred over equivalent proprietary alternatives.
 - **Cross-Platform**: We typically prefer recommendations to be cross-platform, to avoid vendor lock-in.
 - **Active Development**: The tools that we recommend should be actively developed, unmaintained projects will be removed in most cases.
 - **Usability**: Tools should be accessible to most computer users, an overly technical background should not be required.